Subhojit666/Subhojit666/README.md

 <p>👉As for my future, I want to be a software developer for one of the top tech companies and work with a diverse team.</p>
 <p>👉In my free time I like doing courses and build up new skills.</p>
 <p>👉I like playing football and listen to music other than that.</p>
-<p>👉Some of my other skills include, MS Office, Adobe Audition, Blender.Hello!
-Subhojit here.
-CS undergrad(2025) </p>
-<p>👉Kolkata native with a passion for web dev , UI/UX Designs , Blockchain Technology & Web 3.0. </p>
-<p>👉I have worked on a project which helps in the registration system of any institution by setting up criterias with the help of Core Java & implementation of Data Structure Algorithm. </p>
-<p>👉I am actively searching for internship opportunities in various new domains of technical, algorithmic and financial avenues to get the exposure and learn new things. </p>
-<p>👉As for my future, I want to be a software developer for one of the top tech companies and work with a diverse team. </p>
-<p>👉In my free time I like doing courses and build up new skills. </p>
-<p>👉I like playing football and listen to music other than that.</p>
 <p>👉Some of my other skills include, MS Office, Adobe Audition, Blender.</p>

 </p>

 <!---